dev16mehta/AI-Stock-Perdictor/README.md

 cd AI-Stock-Perdictor
 ```

-2. Set Up a Virtual Environment
+2. Set Up a Virtual Environment:
 It's highly recommended to use a virtual environment to manage project dependencies.

 On macOS/Linux: